Sign in

 1. a dependent of a person who is receiving sponsorship or scholarship for the purpose of undertaking a course provided by an institution in Australia that:

-3. a person, or a dependent of a person, who is receiving sponsorship or scholarship from the Commonwealth for the purpose of undertaking a course provided by an institution or other body or person in Australia.
+2. a person, or a dependent of a person, who is receiving sponsorship or scholarship from the Commonwealth for the purpose of undertaking a course provided by an institution or other body or person in Australia.
 For more information on the type of visa a student is on, consult the Department of Home Affairs.

-Can I report exchange students in the Census?
+Can I report exchange students in the census?

-Exchange students are students participating in an authorised Student Exchange Program.
+Exchange students are students participating in an authorised student exchange program.
 The exchange program must be registered with the state or territory education authority.

-To be eligible for the Census, an exchange student must:
+To be eligible for the census, an exchange student must:

-• meet the Census eligibility criteria
+• meet the census eligibility criteria

 • be on exchange at the school location for 6 months or more